Legal Issues: Caring for Parents with Dementia

 Often the children of dementia-affected adults end up making decisions on their behalf.
 But family members need to understand their actions' legal and financial implications.

 Alzheimer's disease, Parkinson's disease, and other disorders that cause dementia have become more common among aging adults.
+Often the adult children of dementia-affected adults end up making decisions on their behalf.
+It is important that family members understand the legal and financial implications of these decisions.

 Diagnosis of Dementia-Causing Illness or Signs of Dementia

-Different states have slightly different legal standards, or tests, for determining the mental competence necessary to enter into legal agreements.
-Typically, as long as dementia is minor or nonexistent, a person in the beginning stages of a dementia-causing disorder will be deemed mentally competent in the eyes of the law.
+Different states have different legal standards for determining the necessary mental competence to enter into legal agreements.
+Typically, as long as dementia is minor or nonexistent, a person in the beginning stages of a dementia-causing disorder will be deemed mentally competent.

 Existence of a Written Will